f45tb00t/OpenWRT_HA_Presence/README.md

     -> Is this device connected to any AP?
 ```

-This is preferable to having multiple independent access points publish conflicting retained states to the same MQTT topic.
+Avoid having multiple independent APs publish competing retained states to the same MQTT topic.

+Separate MQTT accounts may also be used for each physical AP.

 ---